shalu-kum/Project2/README.md

 # Project2
-This Prject was created  from local system..
+This Prject was created  from local system.

+helpful for understaning.